koisland/RosalindRust/notes.md

 1. [Cargo](#cargo)

 ## Cargo
+Cargo is a packaging tool used for Rust.
+It ensures repeatable builds.

 * `cargo new <pkg name> <mode>`
     * `<mode>` can be `--lib` or `--bin` (has `main()` entrypoint)
     * Creates `*.toml` manifest with metadata about package.